binzailani3136/crudl-example-express/README.md

 ### Installation (GraphQL)
 Steps 1 to 3 are equal to [Installation (REST)](#installation-rest).

-4. Open a new terminal window/tab and build the crudl admin file.
+4. Open a new terminal window/tab and build the CRUDL admin file.
 Go to /crudl-admin-graphql/ and type:

     ```shell
     crudl-admin-graphql $ npm install